Have you ever heard people say: “They got that transit improvement in their neighborhood! We deserve to have one in our neighborhood!”

 No, I think you’d say, because fishing piers only work if they’re on the water.
 If you were concerned with equity, maybe you’d propose a program that helps inland people get to the waterfront fishing piers quickly.
-But you wouldn’t support an inland city councilor’s battle to get a fishing pier on dry land in their neighborhood, because it wouldn’t be useful for fishing.
+But you wouldn’t support an inland elected official’s battle to get a fishing pier on dry land in their neighborhood, because it wouldn’t be useful for fishing.

 In short, the point isn’t to equitably distribute fishing piers.
 It’s to equitably distribute the ability to fish.

 In the transit business, when a cool new thing is created somewhere, you always hear the rest of the city say: when do we get that cool thing?
-You’ll hear this about everything, from subway lines to light rail to little vans that come to your door.
+You’ll hear this about everything, from subway lines to Bus Rapid Transit to little vans that come to your door.
 Enormous amounts of money get spent trying to act on this principle.